Dog Ear Infection: Symptoms, Causes, & Treatment

 A dog getting a physical exam at Sploot Vets, a vet clinic in Colorado Springs, Denver, and Chicago, representing dog ear infection treatment

-Dog ear infections often show symptoms like repeated ear scratching, head shaking, ear inflammation, ear discharge, and in severe cases, loss of balance.
+Dog ear infections often show symptoms like repeated ear scratching, head shaking, ear inflammation, ear discharge, and more.
 If your dog has any of these symptoms, they may need a check-up and prompt dog ear infection treatment.

 A bulldog getting its ears cleaned after getting vet guidance, respresenting one of the steps of how to treat a dog ear infection